-- If a crack is discovered is it growing slow enough that it can be safely monitored by increasing the inspection interval?
+- If a crack is discovered - is it growing slowly enough that it can be safely monitored by an increased inspection interval?

 Residual Stress Fields & Crack Growth Behaviour

-Residual stresses are important as they can impact crack initiation locations and crack growth rates.
+It is important to take account of residual stresses as they can impact crack initiation locations and crack growth rates.
 Simulations can be used to avoid overly conservative designs and to understand where cracks may grow faster than expected.
-The BEASY modelling technology utilizes the residual stress field (often determined from FE nonlinear analysis) to drive the crack growth simulation.
-A specialized methodology has been developed to accurately apply this stress field to a propagating crack surface.
-In cases where a residual stress is present, irregular crack shapes often evolve and you could even have a situation where part of the crack front is not advancing; a BEASY analysis will highlight these effects and characterize the effect of a residual stress field on crack propagation behaviour.
+The BEASY modelling technology utilizes the residual stress field (often determined from FE nonlinear analysis such as ABAQUS, ANSYS, NASTRAN) to drive the crack growth simulation.
+In cases where a residual stress is present, irregular crack shapes often evolve and situation can occur where part of the crack front is not advancing; an analysis using BEASY will highlight these effects and characterize the effect of a residual stress field on crack propagation behaviour.

 Contact Loading Effects on SIFs